top of page

 • Measuring ground deformation caused by earthquakes, volcanic eruptions, and glaciers.

-• Example: InSAR was used to monitor the uplift of the Yellowstone Caldera, providing critical insights into volcanic activity.
+• Example: Researchers used InSAR to monitor the uplift of the Yellowstone Caldera, providing critical insights into volcanic activity.

 5. Environmental Monitoring: